iseq loading + caching should be in core

 the gem ecosystem, so they may benefit.
 May not only be old hardware

 but also smaller systems where you may still use ruby.

 It also somewhat fits to matz' theme/goal to make ruby faster, even

 if it may be a tiny benefit compared to e. g. gains achieved via

 mjit.
 Many tiny baby steps versus one big giant step - well, ideally

 both kind of steps together ... :)

-Updated by sam.saffron (Sam Saffron) almost 2 years ago
+Updated by sam.saffron (Sam Saffron) about 2 years ago

 In general bootsnap has had significantly more dev time.
 The actual technique it uses does not require and c extensions (though it uses one for the the on-disk structure)